dr97531/SparseSCVB0/README.md

 ## Data format

 The input is a single file, with one line per document where each word is separated by a space.
 Words in each document are represented by one-based dictionary indices.
 The demo is provided on NIPS corpus [NIPS corpus, due to Sam Roweis](https://cs.nyu.edu/~roweis/data.html).
 See more in data folder where NIPS.txt and NIPSdict.txt contain the corpus and dictionary, respectively.

+## To run the SparseSCVB0

+To run SparseSCVB0 for LDA on NIPS corpus, simply run "runSparseSCVB0.jl" Julia file.

+## Author

+* Rashidul Islam

+## License

+The code to implement SparseSCVB0 is licensed under Apache License Version 2.0.

+## Acknowledgments

+* Many part of the implementation was based on the Julia code for implementing [original SCVB0] (https://github.com/jrfoulds/Stochastic-CVB0).